 To ensure that all curriculum changes which may require substantive change are identified in a timely fashion, the Provost and/or SACSCOC liaison will review every curriculum change before it is submitted to Faculty Senate for approval.
 If a substantive change prospectus or letter must be prepared, the Provost and/or SACSCOC liaison will work with the faculty to prepare the documents.
 This may happen concurrently with the Faculty Senate’s curriculum approval process.

 Programmatic changes which require new courses and/or new faculty are probably a change significant enough to require a prospectus.
-Every new academic program, including concentrations and minors which share a CIP with existing programs, will be recorded in the Office of Institutional Effectiveness, along with the status (date letter/prospectus sent; date approval/acknowledgement received; or date of decision to submit neither).
+Every new academic program, including concentrations and minors which share a CIP with existing programs, will be recorded in the Office of Institutional Effectiveness, along with the status (date letter/prospectus sent; date approval/acknowledgment received; or date of decision to submit neither).

 Process for Substantive Change for Instructional Sites or Consortial Agreements